Data processing agreement

 2. Ensuring that all notices, disclosures, and consents required by Applicable Data Protection Law have been provided to Data Subjects.

-4. Complying with the Terms of use and any acceptable-use requirements with respect to the content of prompts and inputs submitted to the Services.
+4. Complying with the Terms of use and acceptable-use requirements with respect to prompts, inputs, files, URLs, outputs, and generated content submitted to or obtained from the Services.

-5. Not submitting sensitive categories of Personal Data (as defined under GDPR Art 9) to the Services unless separately agreed in writing with BabySea.
+5. Not submitting sensitive categories of Personal Data as defined under GDPR Article 9, or equivalent sensitive data under other laws, unless separately agreed in writing with BabySea.

 6. Maintaining its own records of processing activities as required by Applicable Data Protection Law.